Yafira/pixel-smile/README.md

 # Pixel Smile

-This TypeScript supposed to create pixel art outputting a smiling face to the console, but were many errors and it didn't work.
+This TypeScript program supposed to create pixel art outputting a smiling face to the console, but there were many errors and it didn't work.
 Until now...

-The purpose of this project is to leverage TypeScript’s type system to fix bugs and guide in implementing the missing functions.
-After debugging, the expected output is a smiling face outputting to the console in a fun way.
+The purpose of this program is to leverage TypeScript’s type system to fix bugs and guide in implementing the missing functions.
+After debugging, the expected output is a smiling face outputting to the console while at the same having the opportunity to create art in a fun way.

 ---